sukhjinder-kumar/blog/_posts/2023-09-20-Markdown Guide.md

 4. There are of course, dozens of other good apps like [Notion](https://www.notion.so/).
 Not sure but I think apple notes also allows for markdown.
 Basically at this point, we are straying away from basis editor to full fledged note taking systems with a lot of different features.

 Now apps that can render your `.md` file.
 If you are using any of the above software (expect Neovim), than they have inbuilt viewer which shows the output side by side.
 But say you just have `.md` file natively on your disk and want to see formatted version.
-Well there are a few choices like [Okular](https://okular.kde.org/), I really don't any other.
-I use this, not the best look by any measure but gets the job done.
+Well there is [Okular](https://okular.kde.org/), I don't know of any other good alternative though.
+I use this, doesn't have the best look by any measure but gets the job done.
 You can always copy the text and paste into one of the above editors and have a nicer viewing experience.

 ## 2. Markdown-101